srhallx/EurekaBotGuides/guides/conversation_logger.md

 	var result = results.First();
 	var reply = turnContext.Activity.CreateReply(result.Answer);

-	//We want to track tag the score too so Middleware has access to it reply.Properties.Add("qna_score", result.Score);
+	//We want to track the score too so Middleware has access to it reply.Properties.Add("qna_score", result.Score);

 	//Return the first result (you could also ensure the result.Score is of a minimum threshold)